 Similarly to Lake Matheson, this Mount Cook view location is located on the West Coast.
 Therfore, a good itinerary idea is to hike up to the Mount Fox summit for sunrise, and finish the day with a sunset at Lake Matheson.

-The most beautiful lake in New Zealand – the other-worldy turqoise waters of Lake Pukaki is the perfect foreground to complement New Zealand’s tallest mountain.
+The most beautiful lake in New Zealand - the otherworldly turquoise waters of Lake Pukaki is the perfect foreground to complement New Zealand's tallest mountain.

-The lookout at Lake Pukaki is also a large camp site which is completely free for self-contained campers.
-We stayed here overnight during out recent road trip around the South Island and sunset views did not disappoint!
+The lookout at Lake Pukaki is also a large campsite that is completely free for self-contained campers.
+We stayed here overnight during our recent road trip around the South Island and the sunset views did not disappoint!

 HEADING TO QUEENSTOWN?: 8 BEST HIKES IN QUEENSTOWN

 12. Twizel to Pukaki Road